Table of Contents

 IFAS or MBBR?
 Which process?
 How to select specific process configuration

 When floating media is considered for both MBBR and IFAS process, it raises a concern whether to select MBBR or IFAS.
 It is to be noted that when floating media is used, IFAS process is nothing but MBBR process with sludge recycle to maintain MLSS in the suspended phase.

 However, there are certain specific points one can consider while selecting MBBR or IFAS process for their wastewater treatment requirement.

-While designing an MBBR process using plastic media, it is generally assumed that all the removal efficiencies are result of the biomass present on the media only and thus virtually there is no removal from the biomass detached from the media.
+While designing an MBBR process using plastic media, it is generally assumed that reduction efficiencies are result of the biomass present on the media and thus virtually there is no reduction from the biomass detached from the media.

 Application of MBBR process

 - BOD reduction requiring shorter HRTs

 - Space is restraint for conventional clarifiers or where chemical addition in the solids separation step is permissible